manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     > [](include:oracle-sid)

     The installer internally runs Oracle DBCA to create an Oracle Database.
 Along with the CDB, it also creates a PDB with the name you specify in this window.

 1. In the Configuration Options window, you can allocate memory and select character sets for your database.

      - **Memory** - Specify the memory you want to allocate for your database, for example *6347* MB.
         For optimum use of disk space, you can move the indicator next to **Allocate memory** to the left and decrease the size of the SGA and PGA values.

 		![Specify memory](./images/db23c-srv-007a-memory.png " ")

 		For this task, do not enable automatic memory management.
 To learn more about memory management, see [About Automatic Memory Management Installation Options](https://docs.oracle.com/en/database/oracle/oracle-database/21/ladbi/about-automatic-memory-management-installation-options.html#GUID-38F46564-B167-4A78-A974-8C7CEE34EDFE).
         Go to the next tab.

      - **Character sets** - The *Use Unicode (AL32UTF8)* option is selected by default.

 		![Select Character set](./images/db23c-srv-007b-char-set.png " ")

 		> [](include:char-set)

     For this lab, leave the defaults and click **Next**.

 1. The installer displays options to select the storage type and data file location for your database.
     Leave the defaults and click **Next**.

     ![Select Storage file system](./images/db23c-srv-008-storage-filesys.png " ")

     Using Oracle Automatic Storage Management (Oracle ASM), you can store your data files in ASM disk groups.
 For this lab, do not select this option.

-1. In the Management Options window, you can register your database with Oracle Enterprise Manager (Oracle EM).
+1. In the Management Options window, you can register your database with Oracle Enterprise Manager (EM).
     For this lab, do not select the check box and click **Next**.

     ![Register with EM](./images/db23c-srv-009-em.png " ")

 	> **Tip:** [](include:register-em)

 1. Select **Enable Recovery** in the Recovery Options window for restoration of Oracle Database in event of a failure.
     The recovery information will be stored as File System in the specified location.
 Click **Next**.

     ![Enable Recovery](./images/db23c-srv-010-recovery.png " ")

 1. Set the password for the database administrators.
 Though you can specify different passwords for each user, for this lab, select **Use the same password for all accounts**.

     Enter the password, for example *We!come1*, and click **Next**.
     The password must conform to the Oracle recommended standards.

     ![Set administrative password](./images/db23c-srv-011-adm-pwd.png " ")

 	[](include:adm-users)

 1. You can select specific OS groups to grant the corresponding SYS privileges to database administrators.
 The drop-down menu displays the values to which your user belong.
     For this lab, select *dba* for all groups and click **Next**.

     ![Select OS groups](./images/db23c-srv-012-os-groups.png " ")

 1. The installer requires you to run scripts as the root user to configure the database software.
     Leave the check box **Automatically run configuration scripts** unselected and click **Next**.

     ![Check Root scripts](./images/db23c-srv-013-root-script.png " ")

     > **Note:** If you specify the root credentials, then the installer will run the configuration scripts automatically.
 For this lab, run the scripts manually as explained later.

 	[](include:prereq-check)

 	If you have fixed the issues in the previous task using the autogenerated script, then the installer does not display any problems and goes to the next window.

-1. Before installing the database, the Summary window displays the database configurations for final review.
-You can scroll down and check the details.
+1. Before installing the database, the Summary window displays the database configuration for final review.
+You can verify the details in this window.

     The values may differ depending on the system you are using.

     ![Review Summary](./images/db23c-srv-015-summary.png " ")

     Click **Install** to start the database installation.
 The Install Product window displays the progress of database installation.

 1. During the installation, the installer displays the configuration script to run as the `root` user.
 Run the script to proceed with the installation.

     > **Caution:** Do not close this window.

     ![Run root scripts](./images/db23c-srv-016b-root-script.png " ")

     The installer displays this window because you opted to run the scripts manually in a previous step.
 Note that the window displays only one script, *`root.sh`*.
 It does not display any script to configure the inventory.
 As you have installed Oracle Database in the previous task, inventory on your host is already configured.

 1. Open a new terminal window and run another script *`root.sh`* located in Oracle home 2.

     ```
 	$ <copy>sudo /u01/app/oracle/product/23.0.0/dbhome_2/root.sh</copy>
 	```

     > **Note:** You can run this script as `root` if you have the privileges.
 For this lab, use the `sudo` command.

     It returns the following.

     ```
 	The following environment variables are set as: